Transparent heart icon with white outline and + sign.

 Cautions

 At one point Cassandra’s mom reminds her that she’s to love others as she loves herself, so she better start loving herself.
 But Matthew 12:31 doesn’t command self-love; it is instead premised on the fact that we do all love ourselves.
 (Even when we say we hate some part of ourselves, that’s self-love still – we’re disappointed because we aren’t as beautiful as we think we really should be.)
-That’s just a passing mention though, and the encouragement to love others, even when they make it difficulty, is much more than point of the film.
+That’s just a passing mention though, and the encouragement to love others, even when they make it difficult, is much more the point of the film.

 Conclusion